 Xavier Dubuisson, a consulting engineer who specializes in sustainable energy, is a self-confessed energy geek who lives and works from his family home 8km from Clonakilty, Co Cork.
 Since he and his wife, Susan O’Flaherty, bought their 200 sqm stone farmhouse in 2001, they have been gradually adapting and upgrading it for an expanding family and for energy efficiency.

-“Every investment we made was the best that we could afford in energy efficiency,” says Xavier.
+“SuperHomes has been a positive experience which has brought our home to A3 BER” says Xavier.
 They replaced their noisy, smelly and inefficient oil-fired range with a condensing oil boiler, installed rooftop solar thermal panels and two very good wood stoves (one in the kitchen/dining room, the other in the living room), insulated their attic very well and replaced light bulbs with CFL and then LED.

 Five years ago they installed demand control ventilation (DCV) as part of a research project by the system manufacturer Aereco.
 DCV ensures airtight homes are adequately ventilated.